Taufik-Aegis/android-bootcamp/modules/stack.md

 # Android Stack

 We have created Android app project and runs it to the emulator.
-Before we start working on our app, first, we will explore Android stack, Android Project components and some Android development concepts that we will use throughout this bootcamp.
+Before we start working on our app, first, we will explore Android stack, Android project structure and some of Android concepts that we will use during this bootcamp.

 ## Android Architecture